Vparikh01/family-map-blog/README.md

-# React + Vite
+My Map Blog – React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a minimal and fast setup using React with Vite, ideal for building interactive web applications.
+This project powers a map-based blog interface, featuring location pins, blog entries, and interactive UI components.

+Features
+🗺️ Map-based interface for visual storytelling

+⚡ Built with Vite for fast development and HMR

+⚛️ React for declarative UI components

+Plugins
-Currently, two official plugins are available:
+Currently, two official plugins are available for React support in Vite:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+@vitejs/plugin-react – uses Babel for Fast Refresh

+@vitejs/plugin-react-swc – uses SWC for even faster builds

-## Expanding the ESLint configuration
+Expanding the ESLint Configuration

-If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+This template includes a basic ESLint setup.
+For production-grade apps, we recommend:

+Using TypeScript to catch more bugs at compile time

+Enabling type-aware lint rules via typescript-eslint

+Check out the Vite React + TypeScript template to integrate TypeScript easily.